Dar-ya218/Magic_8ball/README.md

 - Tendency to blame the ball for poor life choices
 - Developing a British accent while reading responses (we don't know why this happens)

+## 🌈 Final Words of Wisdom
+Remember: The future is like your code - full of unexpected behaviors, random outcomes, and occasional crashes!
+And just like your code comments, most of these predictions will make no sense in two weeks.